Reimarleo/Enron/README.md

 The script require the input data file to be named emails.csv and to be located in the same directory where the py file is located.
 Also the outputs will be written in the same direcory.
 The outputs are:

 1. A JSON file with the processed data
-2. A conversation extracted from the data and written in chronological orl order
+2. A conversation extracted from the data and written in chronological order

 ## Language and libraries
 Python 3.6